SFTP Integrations

 Measures integration

-Once the SFTP directory is created for the client, and after receiving all necessary connection information (credentials, host, etc.), files can be uploaded according to the agreed frequency.
-The client deposits the CSV files in their SFTP directory for processing as detailed here.
+Once the SFTP directory for the client has been created, and after they have received all the necessary connection information (credentials, host, etc.), they can upload files at the agreed frequency.
+The client then places the CSV files in their SFTP directory so they can be processed as described in the previous section.

 • STORE: external service identifier.